 Rails.env.development? || Rails.env.test?

-# <- returns false in production, can't pass verification
+# <- returns false in production, verification cannot be bypassed

 end